openminted/alvis-docker/guidelines.md

            /path/to/the/relatedResource.plan # the plan to use for the module must be available as a related resource
 ```

-All parameters of the module must be described in the metadata at least with a name, a description, a type (or format).
+All parameters of the module must be described in the metadata, at least is required for the command to run a name and a type (or format) for each parameter.